JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 Social sciences and history seem fine

-Guess I will study the law then
+So I thought - Guess I will study the law then

 With your shitty marks?
 Lol good joke.
 It's difficult af, u got no chance!